 The NHMRC guidelines outlines that it is not desirable to leave gametes in storage indefinitely.
 Point 8.3.1 of the guidelines states that Gametes should be kept in safe storage for up to the maximum time specified in the clinic’s consent after which, if the gamete provider (patient) has not consented to further storage arrangements, clinics may dispose of the gametes.

-Fertility Solutions policy states that Gametes can be stored for a maximum period of 10 years with an option to renew storage for a further 5 years.
+Fertility Solutions policy states that Gametes can be stored for a maximum period of 10 years with an option to renew storage for a further 5 years; equating to a maximum of 15 years storage.
 The option to renew storage must be made to the clinic in writing before the maximum storage period elapses.

 How Long Can I Store My Embryos?